Sandwiched singularities and nearly Lefschetz fibrations: Monodromy factorizations and braided wiring diagrams

 \begin{remark} We emphasize that our choice of perturbed model with small $\mu>0$ sets a convention for the asymmetry between the positive and negative push-offs where the crossing (with respect to the projection to the $(Re(x),Re(y))$ plane) occurs in the positive push-off and not in the negative push-off.
 If we chose a perturbed model with $-\pi/2 \ll \mu <0$, the crossing would appear in the negative push-off instead (and the strand with negative slope would be the overstrand), though the total monodromy around the full circle would be the same.
 It is important to keep track of what happens on which side consistently with the model, so to avoid confusing conventions that might accidentally be mixed incorrectly, we assume all tangencies have the same model with $\mu>0$ as above so the crossing in the monodromy occurs in the positive (or ``back'') push-off of the wiring diagram. \end{remark}

 The model for a transverse intersection is given by a pencil of complex lines which are the complexification of real transverse lines.
 See~\cite{PS,CS} for more details on braided wiring diagrams with only transverse intersection singularities and models.
 Figure~\ref{fig:brwiringdiagrampushoffs} shows a braided wiring diagram including both tangency and transverse intersection models, along with the pushoffs in the positive and negative imaginary directions.
+Let $\Delta_{j,j+k}$ denote the positive half twist on strands $j,j+1,\dots, j+k$ (e.g. $\Delta_{j,j+1}=\sigma_j$).
+Then the positive pushoff of $I^i_{i+k}$ is $\Delta_{i,i+k}^{-1}$ and the negative pushoff is $\Delta_{i,i+k}$.
+Thus, for the surface bundle in the complement of the curve over a small circle around the image of the transverse intersection, the monodromy is $\Delta_{i,i+k}^2$, the positive Dehn twist about a curve convexly enclosing holes $i,i+1,\dots, i+k$.